 The Foundation Year will allow you to develop your academic study skills and build confidence in your abilities, identifying your own strengths and development needs for progression onto an undergraduate degree.

 We want your ideas and your imagination to become part of our course.
-Whether that's in writing the scripts, filming on location, editing, digital effects, or directing and producing the whole film, you'll find you have lots of opportunities to be a creative filmmaker at Bucks New University.
+Whether that's in writing the scripts, filming live events, editing, digital effects, or directing and producing the whole film, you'll find you have lots of opportunities to be a creative filmmaker at Bucks New University.

 From the lecture hall to the cutting-room floor